Minimum Requirements for Medical and Dental School

 To explore the required and recommended pre-medical coursework for each school, including AP, community college and online course credits, please review the AMCAS MSAR Reports' Premedical Coursework Chart, as well as the tab on the top of the current webpage detailing Advanced Placement (AP) Credit Policies.

 NOTE: The specific courses recommended by the Pre-Medical & Pre-Dental Advising Office will meet the admission requirements of the majority of the medical and dental colleges in the United States.
+Visit the ADEA's page on dental school prerequisites for more information about dental school expectations.
 If you are interested in a particular medical or dental school, consult its catalog and/or the Medical School Admission Requirements (MSAR), Choose DO Explorer, or ADEA Official Guide to Dental Schools to discover any course(s) specially required by that school.

 Sample Course Timeline